arnaudpion/prisma-cloud-rbac-poc/README.md

 # prisma-cloud-rbac-poc
 Python script leveraging Prisma Cloud REST API to create roles mapped to cloud accounts

+### Disclaimer
+Please note that the scripts are provided 'as is' for testing/POC purpose, and are not production-grade.

 ### Prerequisites
 First you need an Access Key in Prisma Cloud.
 Then you need to set up the following environment variables on your workstation :
  - **PC_PY_IDENTITY** : your Access Key in Prisma Cloud